 What is the extractor capacity?

-2, 5 or 16 ounces of properly-prepared raw material.
-Typically, the 16oz model can process up to 25lbs per month, the 5oz can process up to 10lbs per month, and the 2oz can process up to 3lbs per month (these capacities can be doubled if using post-pressed rosin chips – see below).
+The extractors are specified for 2, 5 or 16 ounces of properly-prepared raw material.
+Many operators are over-loading by up to 40% with great results meaning the 16oz model can process up to 35lbs per month, the 5oz can process up to 14lbs per month, and the 2oz can process up to 4lbs per month (the specified capacities can be doubled if using post-pressed rosin chips – see below).
 Using multiple extractors can inexpensively increase capacity.

 CO2 vs. Rosin?

 Rosin leaves a lot of cannabinoids in the post-pressed chips.
 How do we know this?
 Because one of our customers put a bunch of post-single-pressed chips into his extractor and extracted a LOT of very potent, terpy oil – see the picture above.
 Even if you are rosin-dedicated, you can use our CO2 extractors to maximize the yield from your post-pressed chips!

 What is the “yield”?

 Yield-by-weight and yield-by-target-compound are not the same thing.
 Once most the target compounds have been extracted, if the raw material is subjected to additional runs more extract may accumulate in the collector – but there may not be much target compound in it because most of the target compounds have already been extracted.
 After the target compounds are extracted, the CO2 (or any solvent for that matter) will continue to dissolve compatible non-target compounds, and while these compounds may increase the yield-by-weight, they do not increase the yield-by-target-compound.
 Actually, adding non-target extract to target extract simply dilutes the target compound content in the overall mix.

 What are the three most common issues when running an extraction?